-All interested individuals, including administrators, faculty, and students should be invited and encouraged to attend the exit interview.
-During the exit interview, the Site Visit Team Leader will report the team's findings by reading a draft of the Summary Page of the Site Visit Report.
+All interested individuals, including administrators, faculty, advisory committee members and students should be invited and encouraged to attend the exit interview.
+During the exit interview, the site visit team leader will report the team's findings by reading a draft of the Summary Page of the Site Visit Report.
 The entire Site Visit Report should not be read at this meeting.
-It is important that program officials/personnel have been informed of the findings prior to this meeting and there are no surprises.
+One approach for this meeting is to tie together the findings from the Self-Study Review and the site visit.
+The team leader can start by stating any concerns from the Self-Study Report found for each Standard and how they were resolved or not.
+For example, in Standard I, the affiliation agreement was missing from the Self-Study Response for <insert> hospital, but was available for the site visit team to review on site.
+This concern was resolved, and we have no additional concerns.
+The team leader will move to the next Standard and continue through all eight Standards.

 Any deficiencies noted in meeting the Standards must be stated clearly and objectively, including the rationale for the findings.
 Any area where NO is checked in the report must be included in this exit interview.
-It is important the exit interview remain objective, constructive, and collegial.

-In addition to providing a comprehensive summary of the Team's findings, the Team Leader must remind program officials of their responsibility to submit a response to the Team's report.
-In that response they may agree with, disagree with, or submit clarifications, corrections, or remedies for any concerns identified in the report.
+Please do not make any comments in the report section unless NO is checked.
+Additional comments may be made on the last page in the 'Areas of Strength' section.

+Please do not give out a copy of the full Site Visit Report to the program.
+This report represents NAACLS and should be checked for accuracy, grammar, and spelling prior to being submitted to the NAACLS Program Accreditation Coordinator.
+NAACLS will also review the report before sending the official document to the program.
+Common courtesy will allow the site visit team to make the program aware of any concerns that will require a response so that they can have additional time to resolve the concern prior to receiving the official report from NAACLS.
+It is important that the exit interview remain objective, constructive, and collegial.
+This meeting is also where you, as a site visit team, can communicate any strengths or special recognitions identified from the visit.
+In addition to providing a comprehensive summary of the team's findings, the team leader must remind program officials of their response, they may agree or disagree with the findings and provide clarifications, corrections, or remedies for any concerns identified in the report.
 A prompt response should be encouraged.

-Finally, the Team Leader must let the program officials know they will be given an opportunity to submit an evaluation of the Site Visit Team and the Site Visit process.
+Finally, the team leader must let the program officials know they will be given an opportunity to submit an evaluation of the site visit team and the site visit process.

-After the Site Visit, the Program and/or Team Member(s) may wish to acknowledge and thank the appropriate parties for any special courtesies or considerations extended.
+After the site visit, the program and/or team member(s) may wish to acknowledge and thank the appropriate parties for any special courtesies or considerations extended.

-G. Aborting a Site Visit
+Aborting a Site Visit

 Officials of an institution undergoing a site visit or the site visitors themselves may elect to abort a visit if it is believed that an objective review is not possible.
-Individuals requesting that the visit be aborted must contact NAACLS prior to the exit interview or the visit will be considered complete and the review process will continue.
+Individuals requesting that the visit be aborted must contact NAACLS prior to the exit interview or the visit will be considered completed and the review process will continue.

-The request and justification for aborting the visit must immediately be submitted in writing to the NAACLS office with an email.
+The request and justification for aborting the visit must immediately be submitted in writing to the NAACLS office via email.
 Upon receipt of the request and with agreement of the NAACLS official, the program and visitors will be notified that the visit must be stopped.
 It is the responsibility of the institution's CEO to request a further visit in writing.

-H. Following the Site Visit
+Following the Site Visit

-1. Instructions for Completing the Site Visit Report
+Instructions for Completing the Site Visit Report